corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-machine.rst

 However, modelling the entire Corda Ledger, even from the perspective of one CorDapp, as one big Finite State Machine is not practical.
 Instead we will model the behaviour of a single State.
 Later we will look at how different State types and different instances of the same State type can interact with each other.

 UML (Unified Modelling Language) provides a notation for modelling Finite State Machines: https://en.wikipedia.org/wiki/UML_state_machine.
-The UML State Machine representation is the starting point for the CMN State Machine View, although there are some required modifications.
+The UML State Machine representation is the starting point for the CDL State Machine View, although there are some required modifications.

 -----------
 Basic model